Verites/verigraph/README.md

 ## Contributing

+We encourage you to contribute to Verigraph.
+Please check out the [Contributing guidelines](CONTRIBUTING.md) about how to proceed.

-Everyone interacting in Verigraph and/or its tutorials, sub-projects' codebases, issue trackers, chat rooms, and mailing lists is expected to follow the [Contributor Covenant Code of Conduct](CODE_OF_CONDCUT.md).
+Everyone interacting in Verigraph and/or its tutorials, sub-projects' codebases and issue trackers is expected to follow the [Contributor Covenant Code of Conduct](CODE_OF_CONDCUT.md).

 ## License